rancher-sandbox/sbombastic/docs/rfc/0003_vex_support.md

       key: access-token
 ```

-As you can see the VexHub CRD has a `secretRef` field, which means that you
+As you can see, the VexHub CRD has a `secretRef` field, which means that you
 need to provide a Secret to configure the credentials (if any):

 ```yaml